 To support her heart until a transplant, she received a ventricular assist device (VAD).
 She also took part in cardiac rehab at UPMC Shadyside to learn how to safely stay active and fit.

 Just weeks after her VAD implant surgery, routine bloodwork showed that Stacey’s antibody levels were too high for her to stay on the transplant wait list.

 Doctors believed her body would automatically reject a new heart.
-But Robert Kormos, MD — co-director of UPMC's Heart Transplant Program, Jeffrey Teuteberg, MD — medical director of the Advanced Heart Failure Center, and Michael Shullo, Pharm.D — associate director of Heart Transplant, had an idea.
+But Robert Kormos, MD — co-director of UPMC's Heart Transplant Program, and Michael Shullo, Pharm.D — associate director of Heart Transplant, had an idea.

 The doctors talked with Stacey about a treatment that might remove enough antibodies to give her a chance at a match with a potential donor.
 After much thought, she began treatment in early May.